Share:

 memory_agent_executor = AgentExecutor(

-agent=memory_agent,
+agent=memory_agent, tools=research_tools,

-memory=short_term_memory,
+memory=short_term_memory, verbose=True,

-max_iterations=6,
+max_iterations=6, handle_parsing_errors=True

 )